codebar/tutorials/ruby/lesson4/tutorial.md

 end
 ```

-The name must be defined in camel case format. **CamcelCase** is a way of writing compound words or phrases such that each word begins with a capital letter e.g. ColorCode, EmailAddress etc.
+The name must be defined in camel case. **CamcelCase** is a way of writing compound words or phrases such that each word begins with a capital letter e.g. ColorCode, EmailAddress etc.

 ## Defining a class

 To create a new instance of an object, we use the keyword **new**.
-To specify parameters when defining a new class we can do so by defining a **contructor**.
+To specify parameters when defining a new class we can do so by defining a **constructor**.
 In Ruby, a constructor is specified using the `initialize` method.

 ```ruby
 class Color